 “Adults who drink at least one sugar-sweetened drink a day are slightly more likely to develop kidney stones than people who rarely imbibe them,” according to a new study.

 9. Eat a balanced alkaline/acid diet.
 High acidic diets create an environment that encourages kidney stones.
-A more alkaline diet helps prevents not only kidney stones but many other degenerative diseases.
+A more alkaline diet can help prevent kidney stones and many other degenerative diseases.

 Conclusion: Prevention isn’t a great motivator for many people since you don’t see instant results, like when you lose 20 pounds or create more muscle tone.
-Passing kidney stones though, is such a horrendous experience that it is worth taking preventive steps — especially if you are at high risk.
+Passing kidney stones though, is such a horrendous experience that it is worth following these tips to prevent kidney stones, especially if you are at high risk.

 The good news: all the recommendations to prevent kidney stones are recommendations for a general healthy diet.
 Let’s keep our kidneys healthy without the stones.